11 top tips for visiting Dublin on a budget

 3. Get world-class views for the price of a train ticket

 Sometimes the best way to see a city is to get out into nature and look back.
-There are many classic views in town (for example, from the bridges over the Liffey), but the best views are from just outside the city, accessible for the price of a ticket on a DART train service.
+There are plenty of great views in town (for example, from the bridges over the Liffey), but the best views are from just outside the city, accessible for the price of a ticket on a DART train service.
 From atop Killiney Hill or Howth Head, you can drink in the fresh air and look out toward the Irish Sea on one side, and the sprawling expanse of Dublin to the other, and have the Dublin and Wicklow Mountains as a moody backdrop.

 4. Plan ahead to get free entry and guided tours of many Dublin museums